 At Time of Death (Memorial Services)

 –> Music The music which accompanies our worship is led by Georgia Bills.
-Adult Choir is open to anyone who enjoys singing.
-This outstanding group delights the congregation with Sunday morning anthems and several special performances during the congregation year.
+Choir is open to anyone who enjoys singing.
+This outstanding group delights the congregation with Sunday morning anthems.
 Guest soloists.
-Violin, flute, piano, voice: instrumentalists and singers are always needed to provide special music for Sunday services.
+Violin, flute, piano, voice, and more: instrumentalists and singers are encouraged to provide special music for Sunday services.
 Please let Georgia know if you are available to share your music.
 She can be reached at firstname.lastname@example.org